janbend/Pozyx-spatial-audio/README.md

 ## what it's all about

-- create 6dof spatial audio eviornment with pozyx tracking
+- create 6dof spatial audio enviornment with pozyx tracking
 - additional control of digital signage players or effect lights via osc

 ## system requirements